ericburn/ericburn/README.md

-# Welcome to my GitHub
+## Welcome to my GitHub

+- ✋ Hi, I'm Eric Burnheimer.
+- 📖 I'm a mathematics instructor who also enjoys data analysis and research methodology.
+- 🎽 I also enjoy running marathons.

 <!--
 Here are some ideas to get you started: